sprblm/dots-patterns/patterns/discovery-pub.md

+## Why Choose Discovery Pub?

+When your application is heavily enriched by the ability to search and discover new content (e.g., social networks).

 ## The Design Problem

 In a centralized world, search and discovery within a service doesn't involve too many difficult decisions on the part of the user.
 When typing into a search box, the user trusts that the service is giving them the results they've asked for.
 This usually involves algorithms to display information in a way that makes sense to the user — including filtering, ranking, and selecting information intelligently.
 For most services, user has little-to-no choice on how this search and discovery is executed on their behalf, and if controls are offered, these options are usually buried within profile and platform settings.